 - Similarly, moving from in-house manufacturing to outsourcing can also reduce the asset base and improve ROA.

 However, changing to leasing or outsourcing is not always advantageous.
-Either kind of change calls for greater spending on operating expenses.
+Either kind of change calls for higher spending on operating expenses.
 And, this may or may not offset the benefits of lower asset management costs.
-In other words, the firm must be able to operate efficiently in its normal line of business with less asset ownership.
+In other words, the firm must be able to run efficiently in its usual line of business with less asset ownership.

 Current Assets: Cash on Hand.

 Cash on hand is necessary for meeting immediate spending needs.
-These may include, for instance, paying employee salaries, day-to-day operating expenses, or other short term obligations.
+These may include, for instance, paying employee salaries, day-to-day operating expenses, or other short-term obligations.
 Sufficient cash on hand also makes possible a quick response to changing market conditions or competitors actions.
-And, with sufficient cash, the firm can invest in product development and infrastructure upgrades.
+And, with enough money, the firm can invest in product development and infrastructure upgrades.

-Most firms, therefore, make it a priority to maintain sufficient cash for short term needs, but without building a large cash surplus.
-A large cash surplus is undesirable because cash sitting idle in an asset account is not earning interest or otherwise working productively.
+Most firms, therefore, make it a priority to maintain sufficient cash for short-term needs, but without building a large cash surplus.
+A large cash surplus is undesirable because money sitting idle in an asset account is not earning interest or otherwise working productively.

 Current Assets: Inventories

-Inventories are obviously necessary for meeting production needs and customer needs.
+Inventories are essential for meeting production needs and customer needs.
 In manufacturing companies, inventory categories typically include raw materials, work in progress, and finished goods inventories.
-A retail business, on the other hand, may have only merchandise inventories, waiting for sale to customers.
-In either case, acquiring, handling, and holding inventories can bring significant costs.
+A retail business, on the other hand, may have only merchandise inventories, waiting for purchase by customers.
+In either case, acquiring, handling, and holding the stock can bring significant costs.

 Current Assets: Accounts Receivable

 Accounts receivable are monies owed to a company for goods or services sold and delivered but not yet paid for by the customer.
-The only companies in business that do not have accounts receivable are the rare companies that always sell on a "cash only" basis..
+The only companies in business that do not have accounts receivable are the rare companies that trade on a "cash only" basis.
 Accounts receivable are legitimately classed as Current assets because they should convert to cash in the near term, typically within 30 days or less.

 Many companies own shares of stock in other companies.
 Many also own bonds from other companies or governments.
-Companies that are not themselves in the investment industry use such holdings, primarily to supplement their normal income.
-Exhibit 5, below, shows one company's "Investment assets" portfolio.
+Companies that are not themselves in the investment industry use such holdings, primarily to supplement their regular income.
+Exhibit 6, below, shows one company's "Investment assets" portfolio.

-There is in fact an Income statement category specifically for reporting revenues and expenses due to such investments.
-These are reported separately from the revenue and expense items for the firm's normal line of business.
-Note especially that long term investments of this kind can (or should) produce income simply as a consequence of ownership.
-Financial income from long term investments and their Balance sheet values of course contribute to overall company ROA.
+There is, in fact, an Income statement category specifically for reporting revenues and expenses due to such investments.
+Firms claim these items separately from the revenue and expense items for the firm's usual line of business.
+Note especially that long-term investments of this kind can (or should) produce income just as a consequence of ownership.
+Financial income from long-term investments and their Balance sheet values, of course, contribute to overall company ROA.

-Firms sometimes buy, hold, and trade long term funds and investments for the purpose of earning income.
+Firms sometimes buy, hold, and trade long-term funds and investments to earn income.
 In such cases, they optimize these investments with traditional portfolio management methods.
 However, note that firms also acquire securities for another purpose, as well: to control another company.

-When company A owns 50% or more of Company B's voting stock, Company A has an active majority interest in Company B. In such cases A (the parent company) can literally control B (the subsidiary)in two ways:
+When company A owns 50% or more of Company B's voting stock, Company A has an active majority interest in Company B. In such cases A (the parent company) can control B (the subsidiary) in two ways:

 - Firstly, by choosing B's Board of Directors.

-- Secondly, getting its desired outcome for every issue that is put to shareholder vote.
+- Secondly, getting its desired outcome for every issue that stands for a shareholder vote.

-Companies still exercise a strong measure of control over other companies by taking an active minority interest.
-This usually means owning 20% - 50% of another company's voting stock.
-Consequently, active minority owners exercise control by persuading other shareholders to vote with them to make a majority block.
+Companies still exercise a substantial measure of control over other companies by taking an active minority interest.
+"Active minority" usually means owning 20% - 50% of another company's voting stock.
+Consequently, "active" minority owners exercise control by persuading other shareholders to vote with them to make a majority block.

 Therefore, when one company owns another company's voting stock for control purposes, investment "returns" include more than dividends and share price increase.
 As a result, not all asset "returns" factor directly into the ROA calculation.

 These are legal intangibles, meaning courts of law will defend them.
-As a result, owners benefit from these assets simply by having the right to prevent competitors from using them.
+As a result, owners benefit from these assets by merely having the right to prevent competitors from using them.
 Beyond this, however, the magnitude of financial gains from these assets is usually not easy to measure.
-Only when the firm sells such assets to another company are financial gains truly clear.
+Only when the firm sells such assets to another company are economic benefits evident.